cmooreio/arpwatch/README.md

 ### Security Model

+This image supports two security models depending on your deployment environment:

+#### Default Mode (Docker/Docker Compose)

 Arpwatch requires root privileges to open raw network sockets for packet capture.
-This image follows the recommended security pattern:
+The default mode follows this pattern:

 1. **Container starts as root** - Required to open raw sockets and bind to network interfaces
-2. **Arpwatch drops privileges** - After initialization, arpwatch switches to the non-privileged `arpwatch` user (UID 102)
+2. **Arpwatch drops privileges** - After initialization, arpwatch switches to the non-privileged `arpwatch` user (UID 102) via `-u` flag
 3. **Packet processing as non-root** - All packet capture and processing runs as the arpwatch user

 This approach provides the necessary privileges for initialization while minimizing the attack surface during normal operation.

+#### Kubernetes Mode (Restrictive Pod Security Standards)

+For environments with `allowPrivilegeEscalation: false`, use this alternative approach:

+1. **Container starts as arpwatch user** - Set `runAsUser: 102` in securityContext
+2. **File capabilities provide access** - The arpwatch binary has `cap_net_raw` and `cap_net_admin` file capabilities set via `setcap`
+3. **No privilege escalation** - Container runs as non-root throughout its lifecycle
+4. **Enable via environment variable** - Set `ARPWATCH_SKIP_PRIVILEGE_DROP=true` to skip the `-u` flag

+This mode is fully compatible with restrictive Kubernetes security policies while maintaining packet capture functionality.

 ## Version Information